Virginia's 14th Senate district

 Virginia's 14th Senate district is one of 40 districts in the Senate of Virginia.
-It has been represented by Republican John Cosgrove since his victory in a 2013 special election to replace fellow Republican Harry Blevins.
+It was most recently represented by Republican John Cosgrove from his victory in a 2013 special election to replace fellow Republican Harry Blevins to his resignation September 2023.

 Geography

 District 14 contains parts of several counties and independent cities in the southern Hampton Roads area, including Isle of Wight County, Southampton County, and the cities of Chesapeake, Franklin, Portsmouth, Suffolk, and Virginia Beach.

 The district overlaps with Virginia's 2nd, 3rd, and 4th congressional districts, and with the 21st, 64th, 75th, 76th, 77th, 78th, 79th, 80th, 81st, and 84th districts of the Virginia House of Delegates.
 It borders the state of North Carolina.